peacfuljoh/open-set-streaming-sound-recognition/README.md

 - Setting up the SQL database and necessary tables (see below).
 - Configuring repo and data roots, user info, database info, etc.

-Further setup is required to upgrade the web server to production (see below).

 ## Data capture